toggl/toggl_api_docs/README.md

 ##Introduction##

+**This API is still under development.**

 The API accepts only JSON requests.
 Please make sure you're setting `Content-type: application/json`in your request header.
-Each request returns a JSON-encoded body.
+Each request returns a **JSON-encoded** body.
 If the time entry is currently running, the *duration* attribute contains a negative value, denoting the start of the time entry in seconds since epoch (Jan 1 1970).
 The correct duration can be calculated as current_time + duration, where current_time is the current time in seconds since epoch.

 The result of each action is communicated via standard HTTP response codes.

 ###Successful requests###